 2.3.2 TGA-DTA-DTG analysis

-HITACHI STA300-512458 TG/DTA apparatus was used for thermal analysis of the water melon seed starch ascorbic acid.
+A HITACHI STA300-512458 TG/DTA apparatus was used for thermal analysis of the water melon seed starch ascorbic acid.
 The WMSSAA resin was dried and powdered to the average mesh size in the vacuum desiccator.
-The powder was packed for analysis and constant heating rate 50 0C per minute was maintained in nitrogen atmosphere.
+The powder was packed for analysis and a constant heating rate of 50 0C per minute was maintained in nitrogen atmosphere.
 The thermogram of WMSSAA resin was analyzed for thermal stability up to 800 0C under inert atmospheric conditions.
 The multiple stages of weight loss and corresponding thermal events have been noticed by the curves.
 The TGA–DTA–DTG analysis clearly shows multistep thermal degradation pattern.
 The small weight loss appears around 124 0C in TGA curve that indicates the removal of physically absorbed moisture and bound water molecules.
 A minor weight change suggests small moisture.
 The initial decomposition of organic components may hydroxyl groups and partial degradation of starch chains and ascorbic acid is observed by moderate thermal event near 302 0C.
 Major structural change does not occur as shown by DTA curve.
 A major decomposition of the polymer backbone, including cleavage of glycosidic bonds and degradation of the cross-linked starch, ascorbic acid network is shown by significant thermal event occurs at 513 °C and a strong peak is observed in the DTA curve.
 The TGA curve shows rapid weight loss, confirming extensive thermal degradation.
 Beyond this main decomposition region, the rate of mass loss decreases significantly, leaving behind a noticeable char residue of about 38 to 40 % at about 700-770 °C. This relatively high residual mass indicates the presence of thermally stable structural units within the resin.
 These results confirm that the WMSSAA resin combines moderate to good thermal stability with controlled degradation behaviour.
 The presence of multiple degradation stage confirms the formation of a complex polymeric resin.
 The TGA-DTA-DTG curve of the resin is shown by Fig. 1.